tilley-kyle/kyle-portfolio/README.md

 # My Portfolio site

 ## ToDo
-- make sizing work properly for elements so when screen size is changed things stay in proportion
 - add a 'blog' section to the bottom
 - simple KT logo
 - About Kyle page